Dabbling in DoorDash Delivery: Lessons Learned from Personal Experience

 • Earn-by-Time is a good option when working to improve your acceptance rate while mitigating poor payout from no-tip or high mileage offers.
 Note that I’ve delivered more offers with smaller tips (or no tips) when dashing by time.
 This is usually offset to some degree by the higher DoorDash pay given that many of the deliveries in my area are spread out across farther distances.
 From the feedback I’ve heard from other Dashers, nobody really likes to earn by time.
 I’m sure that’s not true because I happen to choose this option depending on the day of the week, time of day, and starting location.
 (When I’ve delivered to the same regular customer at the same house using the different options, the total payout is always significantly higher when dashing by time.
 In my area, I’ve found that weekday mornings are usually the best for dashing by time versus per offer.)
 I have several hypotheses on what the DoorDash algo does in the background, but sadly, I cannot validate so I continue to test and record the results to try and uncover some pattern.

 If the timing and conditions are right (e.g., low Dasher competition and decent tipping customers), the earn-by-time option has consistently given me an extra $1-$3 for each delivery.
 This is like getting peak pay when it’s not peak.
+According to DoorDash, based on some recent data, I earned 12% more per dash hour by using Earn By Time mode. *Note this is not always the case and only based on one Earn By Time dash session compared to the 3 most recent Earn Per Offer sessions I had.

 • Once you’re eligible for high paying offers, it’s better to dash per offer when it’s busy and you’re near a hotspot.